abeyang/after-effects-bootcamp/README.md

 All images have been optimized by ImageOptim; all video footages have been down-sampled to 720p @ 6kbps.
 All this was done in order to save space, so that it can fit under Github's 1GB/repo (and 100MB/file) limit.

-## Tips + Good Habits

-- separating dimensions
-- KISS
-	- start with basic keyframes
-	- when possible, use curves instead of adding keyframes
-	- fewer keyframes = better (generally)

-## Notes to self (to delete)

-- Before class
-	- make sure people have *at least* CS6 and up
-	- make sure they've downloaded project files beforehand
-- **Questions**
-	- would it be better to print out entire tutorial and hand out?
-- Lesson 1 (25 min lecture; 18 min do-it-yourself)
-	- explain why we're doing this exercise (personally didn't know you can do this to chunk of text; used to split out the text by itself)
-	- maybe good to ask how people in audience would do this, before giving my example
-	- tip: good to have tunnel vision.
-A lot of stuff are "advanced features" -- don't need to know majority of what they do.
--

 [1]:https://github.com/abeyang/video-project-template
 [2]:https://speakerdeck.com/abeyang/art-of-motion-graphics
 [3]:https://github.com/abeyang/after-effects-bootcamp/archive/master.zip